 Difference between HTML and XML

-In this digital world, data is important for every organization, whether you’re creating a webpage or transferring information between different systems, the way in which the data is represented and stored matters.
-That’s where you need to learn about the key differences between HTML and XML.
-In this blog, you will learn what HTML and XML are, the features of HTML and XML, pros and cons of using HTML or XML, and the key differences between them.
+In this digital world, data is important for every organization.
+When you are creating a webpage or transferring information, data representation and data storage matter.
+That’s where you need to learn about the difference between HTML and XML.
+In this blog, you will explore XML vs HTML, the features of HTML and XML, the pros and cons of using HTML or XML, and the key differences between them.

 Table of Contents: